MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/hadoop-file-system.md

    :::image type="content" source="./media/hadoop-file-system/anonymous-access.png" alt-text="Screenshot of the Hadoop File (HDFS) anonymous access dialog.":::

-1. In **Navigator**, select one or more files or folders to import and use in your application.
-Then select either **Load** to load the table, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.
+1. Select either **Load** to load the table, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.